brentley/appmeshworkshop/content/servicediscovery/virtualservice.md

       --spec "$SPEC"
 ```

 Finally, after confirming traffic is routing succesfully, we can shift 100% of our traffic over to the new virtual node.
 This also means deprovisioning the existing internal load balancer, the ECS service and the tasks running behind it.
-The CNAME record crystal.appmeshworkshop.hosted.local can reference crystal.appmeshworkshop.pvt.local.
+The CNAME record crystal.appmeshworkshop.hosted.local can now reference crystal.appmeshworkshop.pvt.local.